Luba people: Luba Empire

 Around 1500, possibly earlier, the Luba people began to coalesce into a single, unified state which historians now call the Kingdom of Luba or Luba Empire.
-The kingdom grew and became more sophisticated over time, reaching its peak between 18th to 19th-century.
-The demands, raids and violence of the 19th-century slave and ivory trade by the European colonial empires such as Belgium and the Arab-Swahili chiefs such as Tippu Tip and Msiri, states Thomas Reefe, "tore the Empire apart" and ended it.
+The kingdom grew and became more sophisticated over time, reaching its peak between 18th to 19th-century. "...[I]ntegration into the forward edges of the expanding frontiers of international trade tore the Empire apart" in tandem with the advances of the 19th-century slave and ivory trade from Belgium and the Arab-Swahili chiefs such as Tippu Tip and Msiri, states Thomas Reefe.

-The political sophistication of the Luba Empire was the adoption of two layers of power, one of Balopwe (hereditary kingship) and another a council of royals or elders.
-These provided governance stability through mutual balancing, when there were disputes of succession from death or other causes.
+A prominent sociopolitical system of the Luba Empire was the adoption of two layers of power, one of Balopwe (hereditary kingship) and another a council of royals or elders.
+These provided governmental stability through mutual balancing, when there were disputes of succession from death or other causes.
 This idea was adopted by the neighboring Lunda people and other ethnic groups.